 Drug manufacturers create heroin in the laboratory from morphine, a natural substance extracted from poppy plants.
 This drug is available in different forms, such as a white or brown powder, or black tar, and users inject, snort, or smoke heroin.
 The soothing effect of the drug makes it one of the most frequently abused in the U.S. However, the long-term side effects of heroin on the mind and body make it a dangerous drug.

 If you want to overcome heroin abuse, Renaissance Recovery Center can offer valuable information and tools for your recovery.
-Contact us today at [Direct] for more information about our treatment programs.

-The Long-Term Side Effects of Heroin
+The Long-Term Effects of Heroin Use

 Like any other drug, chronic use of heroin results in many consequences, some of which can be fatal.
 Heroin addiction is among the primary long-term effects.
 The pleasurable feeling that the drug gives forces users to take higher doses more frequently, causing dependence.